All Episodes

 So I turned it into an investment home, took out a home equity loan, refurbished the whole thing, and now I'm renting it.

-The home equity loan expired expires this month.
+The home equity loan expires this month.

-So I applied for a 15-year mortgage.
+So I applied for a 15-year mortgage, and everything was going fine.

-I got approved for the mortgage, everything was proceeding the way it should be.
+Everything was proceeding the way it should be.

-I was told uh once it gets final approval by underwriting, the next step is the closing date.
+I was told once it gets final approval by underwriting, the next step is the closing date.

 So the other day I get a call from my mortgage consultant, and she's got bad news for me.